-Whenever a child incurs a consequence as a result of choosing inappropriate behaviour in class, the teacher should record this on the Behaviour Tracking Database in Teacher Resources.
+Whenever a child incurs a consequence as a result of choosing inappropriate behaviour in class, the teacher should record this on the Behaviour Tracking Database in the Staff Shared Area.
 This should not be displayed in the classroom; it is the teacher's record.
 The database provides, for each class, a record of every child who has incurred a sanction and draws attention to the following:

-- Children whose behaviour needs to be discussed with their parents. - Children who are causing regular, low level disruption in class and who may need to be spoken to about their behaviour by someone other than their class teacher (Learning Mentor and/or SLT member). - Children whose behaviour in class is becoming a cause for concern and who may therefore need some specific support such as an individualised 'Emotional Support Plan'; - Children whose behaviour indicates that they may need to be assessed by an external agency (Educational Psychologist and other outreach services).
+- Children whose behaviour needs to be discussed with their parents. - Children who are causing regular, low level disruption in class, and who may need to be spoken to about their behaviour by someone other than their class teacher (Learning Mentor and/or SLT member). - Children whose behaviour in class is becoming a cause for concern and who may therefore need some specific support such as an individualised 'Emotional Wellbeing Support Plan'; - Children whose behaviour indicates that they may need to be assessed by an external agency (Educational Psychologist and other outreach services).

-The records are monitored on a weekly basis and any concerns passed on the learning mentors and/or a member of SLT.
+The records are monitored on a weekly basis by the learning mentors and any concerns passed on to a member of SLT.